karolinaszafranbelzowska/numpy.random/README.md

 This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open.
 Taken from: [Jupyter notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)

+The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

 #### References:

 1. https://en.wikipedia.org/wiki/NumPy